kenchoong/zurich-frontend/README.md

 6. Frontend stores token in localStorage
 7. All subsequent API calls include this token in Authorization header

+## Architecture

+### Server Actions and API Structure

+The application follows a clean architecture pattern that separates concerns between client components, server actions, and API endpoints:

+#### Server Actions (`/src/app/actions`)

+Server actions are Next.js 13+ features that allow server-side code execution directly from client components.
+In this application:

+- Server actions are defined in the `actions` folder with the `"use server"` directive
+- They act as an intermediary layer between frontend components and the actual API endpoints
+- All server actions handle authentication token management and error handling
+- Components interact exclusively with these server actions rather than making direct API calls

+Example server action flow:

+1. Component calls a server action (e.g., `createBillingRecord`)
+2. Server action prepares the request with proper authentication headers
+3. Server action makes the internal request to the Next.js API route
+4. Server action processes the response and returns data to the component

+#### API Routes (`/src/app/api`)

+The API routes in the `api` folder handle the actual communication with the backend server:

+- They receive requests from server actions
+- They use the `ApiClient` service to communicate with the external backend
+- They handle additional server-side logic like data transformation and validation
+- They provide a consistent interface for all backend interactions

+This two-layer approach provides several benefits:

+- Enhanced security by keeping sensitive operations server-side
+- Simplified client components that don't need to handle API complexities
+- Consistent error handling and response formatting
+- Clear separation of concerns in the codebase

 ## Features

 - Google OAuth Authentication with role-based access